 Hi!
-How lovely of you to drop by…
+How lovely of you to drop by!

 Mine is a strawberry sensation tea blend & I thought a salted caramel nut slice would be a perfect accompaniment.

-It has become absolutely freezing here in this part of Australia, it seems winter has sent an icy blast from the Antarctic!
+It has become absolutely freezing here in this part of Australia, it seems winter has sent us an icy blast from the Antarctic!

 The definition of judging; is to form an opinion or conclusion about something or someone.

 Have you ever judged something or someone?